MathiasJensen96/OLA2/README.md

 #### Follow the Terraform introduction https://developer.hashicorp.com/terraform/intro and provide an example of how Terraform can be used to support provisioning infrastructure such as deploying containers. (the quick start tutorial will help https://developer.hashicorp.com/terraform/tutorials/docker-get-started)

-**Terraform configuration file:** Here theres is defined the necessary infrastructure resources.
+**Terraform configuration file:** Here there is defined the necessary infrastructure resources.
 In this case, you would specify the infrastructure components required for container deployment.
 ```provider "aws" {
   region = "us-east-1"
 }